Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Tests of GR

 \section{Tests of GR}

 The tests we conduct are based on waveform models for unlensed GW signals from quasicircular BBHs in GR.
 For these tests, we use the \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} model for both injection and recovery in the TIGER, MDR, and IMR consistency tests, while in the FTI test, we use the \texttt{SEOBNRv4PHM}~\cite{Ossokine:2020kjp} model for injection and \texttt{SEOBNRv4HM\_ROM}~\cite{Cotesta:2018fcv,Cotesta:2020qhw} for recovery.
 We use the aligned-spin model \texttt{SEOBNRv4HM\_ROM} since it forms the basis of the only higher-mode version of the FTI test currently implemented, and thus use the closest precessing waveform model for the injections, \texttt{SEOBNRv4PHM}.
+We give the SNRs for the co-precessing modes of the simulated observations considered in this study for the waveform models \texttt{IMRPhenomXPHM} and \texttt{SEOBNRv4PHM} in Table~\ref{tab:snr}.

 \texttt{IMRPhenomXPHM} is a frequency-domain phenomenological model for quasicircular BBH waveforms that enhances the accuracy of the baseline \texttt{IMRPhenomXAS} model~\cite{Pratten:2020fqn} for the dominant $(2,\pm2)$ modes of aligned-spin waveforms by incorporating spin precession and the subdominant modes $(2,\pm1)$, $(3,\pm3)$, $(3,\pm2)$, and $(4,\pm4)$ in the coprecessing frame. \texttt{SEOBNRv4HM\_ROM} is a frequency-domain reduced-order model for quasicircular BBH waveforms based on a time-domain aligned-spin effective-one-body (EOB) model, including the $(2,\pm1)$, $(3,\pm3)$, $(4,\pm4)$, and $(5,\pm5)$ subdominant modes.
 However, we do not consider the $(5, \pm 5)$ modes in our FTI analysis, since they do not make a significant contribution to the signal.
-To evaluate the impact of excluding the $(5, \pm 5)$ modes, we computed the SNR difference using the \texttt{SEOBNRv4PHM} waveform model and found the difference to be less than $0.2$ and $0.3$ for $M=20M_\odot$ and $M=80M_\odot$ binaries respectively.
+To evaluate the impact of excluding the $(5, \pm 5)$ modes, we computed the SNR difference using the \texttt{SEOBNRv4PHM} waveform model and found the difference to be less than $0.2$ and $0.3$ for the $M=20M_\odot$ and $M=80M_\odot$ binaries respectively.
 This difference is small enough to not impact our results significantly.